 What kind of Espresso machines have you worked with?

+As a barista you will be working with an espresso machine.
 Have you worked with a Slayer machine?
 La Marzocco?
 Or any others.
 Of course it would help if the current espresso machine at the café you are applying to has the same machine – but it may not matter much.
 The idea is that you have been able to handle the basics of working with the espresso machine and are “willing to learn” how to use the machine the café has!

 What Is Your Availability?